Rebecca Kutler

-Rebecca Kutler is the president of the cable news network MSNBC.
+Rebecca Kutler is the president of the cable news network MS NOW.
 Kutler has previously worked as the senior vice president of CNN.
 She has received an Emmy Award for Outstanding Live Coverage.

 Early life

 Rebecca Kutler was born to a Jewish family on July 30, 1979, in Pennsylvania, United States.
 She grew up in Philadelphia's Center City neighborhood before her family moved to Montgomery County.

 Education

 Kutler has a bachelor of arts from The George Washington University and a master of arts from Columbia University.